sayandev/deep-reinforcement-learning/p2_continuous-control/Report.md

 In the screenshot of the trained DDPG agents we can see thay are pretty well in tracing the moving target location for all 20 arms.

 ![TrainedAgentUnityScreenshot][image6]

+### Future Work

+- Use a deeper network.
+- Tst the implementation using raw pixels.
+- Use some form of curiosity to [favorize exploration](https://arxiv.org/abs/1808.04355)
+- Trying out Proximal Policy Optimisation
+- The DDPG algorithm can be improved and robust by applying [rioritized experience replay](https://ieeexplore.ieee.org/document/8122622).